scottrsm/julia/README.md

 ## Julia Projects

-### Module Cards
-Provides code to play a version of poker.

 ### Module Boolean
 Provides ways to compare two boolean functions.
 It uses an internal representation of boolean functions as bit-vectors and uses macros to provide a more intuitive external representation.

+### Module Cards
+Provides code to play a version of poker.

+### Module Finance
+A module containing utilites for some redimentary signal analysis.

 ### Module Wordle
 Solves the NYT Wordle puzzle.